The Work

 Meet Amy Pursell,

-Amy Pursell is a certified Rolfer trained through the Rolf Institute of Structural Integration.
+Amy Pursell is a certified Rolf Method structural integration practitioner trained through the Guild for Structural Integration.
 She brings a warm, intuitive presence to each session — meeting you exactly where you are and guiding your body toward its natural balance.

 Based in Lafayette, Colorado, Amy serves clients throughout the Boulder–Denver metro area who are ready to move beyond chronic pain and reconnect with their bodies.